syncfusion-content/javascript-docs/js/PivotGrid/State-Persistence.md

 ## State Persistence

-Expand and collapse state of row and column headers are maintained during every UI interaction.
+During each UI interaction, the row and column headers are maintained the same expand and collapse state.
+The Following UI interactions are below:

+* By drag and drop
+* By drag and drop to grid headers
+* By tree view selection
+* By context menu

 PivotGrid with collapsed "Canada".